getgrav/grav-learn/pages/17/02.content/06.image-linking/doc.md

 ![Test Image 2](/17/blog/test-slug/test-image-2.jpg)
 ```

+> [!NOTE]
-!!!
-A powerful technique is to create a `user/pages/images/` folder in your Grav site and put your images here.
+> A powerful technique is to create a `user/pages/images/` folder in your Grav site and put your images here.
 Then you can easily reference them with an absolute URL from any Grav page: `/images/test-image-4.jpg` and still be able to perform [media actions](../media) on them.

 ### PHP Streams